iamjackg/md2cf/README.md

 Note that if you're reading from standard input, you must either specify the title through the command line or have a title in the content as a header or in the front matter.

+If you want to strip the top level header from the document, so the title isn't repeated in the body of the page, pass the `--`

 If you're uploading entire folders, you might want to add a prefix to each page title in order to avoid collisions.
 You can do this using the `--prefix` parameter.

 ### Adding a preface